For Immediate Release

 The American Humanist Association board of directors, made up of twelve unpaid volunteers, is democratically elected by its membership.
 Dodd will begin his first term as an American Humanist Association board member on January 1, 2017, along with Sunil Panikkath of New York, New York.
 A full list of the American Humanist Association’s board of directors is available here.

-Founded in 1941 and headquartered in Washington, D.C., the American Humanist Association (AHA) works to protect the rights of humanists, atheists, and other nontheistic Americans.
+Founded in 1941 and headquartered in Washington, D.C., the (AHA) works to protect the rights of humanists, atheists, and other nontheistic Americans.
 The AHA advances the ethical and life-affirming philosophy of humanism, which—without beliefs in any gods or other supernatural forces—encourages individuals to live informed and meaningful lives that aspire to the greater good of humanity.